rate-nl/ISO/readme.md

 ## 9. Incident Reporting and Response

-In accordance with ISO/IEC 27001:2022 Clause 16.1.1, Rate has established a formal Incident Response Plan (IRP) that includes:
+In accordance with ISO  27001:2022 Clause 16.1.1, Rate has established a formal Incident Response Plan (IRP) that includes:

 - **Incident Identification**: All employees are responsible for reporting suspected information security incidents immediately to the **Managing Director**.
 - **Incident Escalation**: Significant incidents will be escalated to the **CEO** if necessary.